doomtrooper-lu/doomtrooper-lu.github.io/thewinternet.com/doomtrooper/rules/classic_tourney.md

 Each PLAYER has his own personal Destiny Pool, but each TEAM has one common Promotion Point Pool.

 Squads and Kohorts are extended to the other players in a team.
-For example, if one player in a team places a CATHEDRAL in his Squad, it effects the other players Squads as well.
-The other players warriors are NOT considered "your" warriors (for example, Equipment and Dark Symmetry cards may not be played on the team players warriors).
+For example, if one player in a team places a CATHEDRAL in his Squad, it effects the other players' Squads as well.
+The other players' warriors are NOT considered "your" warriors (for example, Equipment and Dark Symmetry cards may not be played on the team players' warriors).

 Example Seating (3-Team game)
 Before the game, number the teams from #1 to #3 (decide by lot).